lagoproject/DMP/DMP.md

 ## D. Data security

-Address data recovery as well as secure storage and transfer of sensitive data.
+(_Address data recovery as well as secure storage and transfer of sensitive data_).

 There is no sensitive data, thus anonymity and encryption are not required.

-Data recovery should be guaranteed by using replication, at least, in two locations of a distributed repository or filesystem (in this case OneData).
+Data recovery should be guaranteed by using replication, at least, in two locations of a distributed repository or filesystem, in this case OneData.
+Thus, following the classification in tiers, every space supported by an OneProvider must be replicated in any other OneProvider that holds Tier level 1.
+The backup architecture is described at [https://lagoproject.github.io/DMP/Architecture/](https://lagoproject.github.io/DMP/Architecture/).

 ## E. Ethical aspects